project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 * Find parameters with which gaits can be interpolated

-The package publishes the results of all the steps for visualization in RVIZ.
+The package publishes the results of all the steps for visualization in RVIZ, if the debug parameter is set to true.

 These steps are embodied by the interfaces ``Preprocessor``, ``RegionCreator``, ``HullFinder`` and ``ParameterDeterminer``.
 These have implementations which execute the logic, these classes can do this in different ways.